 Coverages and rates are set by the NFIP, and do not vary from company to company.
 Flood insurance rates are determined by factors such as the type of construction and age of your business property, number of floors and building occupancy, as well as your area's level of risk as determined by the Federal Emergency Management Agency (FEMA).

-National flood insurance is backed by the federal government and can be purchased though Nationwide Insurance.
-Once purchased, there is a 30-day waiting period, established by FEMA regulations, before your flood insurance takes effect.
-So it pays to buy coverage well before water threatens to flow under your door.
+National flood insurance is backed by the federal government and can be purchased through your agent.
+Once purchased, there is a 30-day waiting period (established by FEMA regulations) before your flood insurance takes effect.
+So, it pays to buy coverage well before water threatens to flow under your door.

 A serious threat to business

-Flooding is by far the most common natural disaster in the United States.
-While some floods are caused by tropical storms and hurricanes, many more occur as a result of thunderstorms and heavy rains, rapid snow melt and breaches of levees or dams.
-New commercial and residential developments can also cause floods due to changes in natural drainage patterns.
+Flooding is the most common natural disaster in the United States.
+While some floods are caused by tropical storms and hurricanes, most occur as a result of thunderstorms, heavy rains, rapid snow melt and breaches of levees or dams.
 Regardless of how it occurs, even a minor flood can cause major damage.

-In addition to business property insurance coverage, business owners with mortgages from federally-regulated or insured lenders in high-risk areas typically are required to have flood insurance.
-If you're located in a nationally recognized low- to moderate-risk area, you may not be required to have it, but it makes good business sense to consider investing in such coverage.
+If you're located in a nationally recognized low- to moderate-risk area, you may not be required to have flood insurance for your business, but it's wise to consider investing in such coverage.
 The premiums may be less expensive, and it will provide a high level of protection if a sudden summer downpour or water main break inundates your property (subject to policy terms).